Opioid Reporting

 Paramedic services calls

-From January 1 to December 31, 2022, there were 162 calls for suspected opioid overdose responded to by Halton Region Paramedic Services.
-This is lower than the number of calls responded to during 2021 (184 calls), 2020 (176 calls) or 2019 (230 calls).
+There were 152 calls for suspected opioid overdose responded to by Halton Region Paramedic Services from January 1 to November 30, 2025.
+This is similar to the number of calls during this period in 2024 (155 calls) or 2023 (156 calls).

 Emergency department visits

-Naloxone distribution and use
+Naloxone distribution and training

 Opioid-related deaths